 Zebullon's father was from the Orange Walk district further north where his well-to-do Mestizo family had founded a distillery around the turn of the century.
 His mother was a black Creole woman, a domestic worker from Belize City.

-But Zebullon barely knew his father who eventually moved to Honduras, that's where people would flee from Belize in those days, or Guatemala or Mexico, never the States or England as Benjamin reminded me recently.
+But Zebullon barely knew his father who eventually moved to Honduras, that's where people would flee from Belize in those days, or Guatemala or Mexico, never the States or England.

-But it was Zebullon's stepfather, a Garifuna man from Dangriga town further south, that had taught him about herbs and where to find barks that he used to offer me, like guaco.
+But it was Zebullon's stepfather, a Garifuna man from Dangriga town further south, that had taught him about herbs and where to find barks that he used to offer me.

 Time is a living thing.
 It lives and breathes and moves.
 When I first met Zebullon, I was 21 and new to Belize, just arrived from Estados Unidos.
 Benjamin had known Zebullon since they were children as they grew up together in a neighborhood called Yarborough, prounounced "Yabra" in Belize City.

 His birth name was Marlon Ramirez, but he had adopted the name Zebullon after he became a part of the Twelve Tribes of Israel, a sect of Ras Tafari, where many males born in the month of September are called so. .At the time that I met Zebullon we were all members of the Rastafarian faith;

 But Zebullon had become disenchanted with Rastafari and some of its teachings and had begun to separate himself .
 And at the time that I met him he had started calling himself "Roots," and as I learned much later had the word ROOTS tattooed on his legs.